 You can begin by asking for just one day or $100 to put toward continuing education.
 “Start somewhere and then raise the bar,” says Schroeder.
 “Or if you’re already in a contract, that is something you could ask for at your annual review.
 Families will be so impressed that you want to become an even better nanny.”

-Above and beyond extras
+Above and beyond nanny benefits

 13. The pie-in-the-sky perks